 - Test model piers with concrete suffering from ASR and/or DEF related deterioration under the same loading conditions used in this experiment. - Perform a sub-series of tests on the critical bearing portion of the model piers in order to better determine the effect of ASR and/or DEF on the bearing capacity of this critical region. - Generate a 3-dimensional strut-and-tie model for the top of the model pier.
-Use the forces attained from this model in conjunction with estimated tensile forces resulting from ASR and/or DEF to develop a repair strategy for the critical top portion of the column, if necessary. - Generate a finite element model of the prototype pier that includes cracking effects which can be used to evaluate the strength of existing piers with varying levels of ASR and/or DEF damage. - Generate a finite element model of the cantilevered bent cap that includes cracking effects which can be used to evaluate the strength of existing columns with varying levels of ASR and/or DEF damage. - Conduct an in-depth investigation into the footing of the prototype pier and determine the role that ASR and/or DEF related damage in the footing plays in relation to the entire structural element.
+Use the forces attained from this model in conjunction with estimated tensile forces resulting from ASR and/or DEF to develop a repair strategy for the critical top portion of the column, if necessary.

+- Generate a finite element model of the prototype pier that includes cracking effects which can be used to evaluate the strength of existing columns with varying levels of ASR and/or DEF damage. - Conduct an in-depth investigation into the footing of the prototype pier and determine the role that ASR and/or DEF related damage in the footing plays in relation to the entire structural element.